EthanIrby8/Supervised-Learning-HealthcareData/README.md

 # Supervised-Learning-HealthcareData
 ML to predict Mental Health disease diagnosis

-This work was done for a Masters level Machine Learning course.

 ## Introduction
 This repo contains only the source code for applying several machine learning algorithms on a binary classification task.
 The data is available here: https://www.datafiles.samhsa.gov/dataset/mental-health-client-level-data-2019-mh-cld-2019-ds0001.
 The first notebook cleans and prepares the data in a presentable format to be easily modeled.
 The second notebook contains all classifiers and their evaluations accompanied with charts/plots.